BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'showcase key sap mbc functionalities in live demo', gaining insight or progressing in your evaluation.

-## Host a technical workshop to evaluate customer SAP system readiness <!-- dc-card: {"label": ["brisken engagement phase"], "cardName": "Host a technical workshop to evaluate customer SAP system readiness"} dc-card -->
+## Host a technical workshop to evaluate customer SAP system readiness

 ### Host a technical workshop to evaluate customer SAP system readiness